Stevenic/alphawave-py/README.md

-# alphawave-py
+# AlphaWave
-AlphaWave is a very opinionated client for interfacing with Large Language Models.
+AlphaWave is a conversation manager for LLMs